 Some of this growth is being fueled by California residents who have sold more expensive homes, maybe due to retirement, and are looking to move to a lower cost of living area.
 They have a lot of cash from the sale of those more expensive homes that they can spend in the Las Vegas real estate market.

 2. Benefits of Residential vs Commercial Real Estate Investing in Seattle

 Seattle housing market is another area with continued strong growth.
 Amazon has plans for expansion projects that would occupy 12.8 million square feet by 2022.
-Other large-scale projects either newly completed or under construction help explain the 100,000 new residents since 2010, with most of those coming in the last four years.
+Other large-scale projects either newly completed or under construction, help explain the 100,000 new residents since 2010, with most of those coming in the last four years.

 Those factors help position Seattle with 102,212 job openings to go along with a median household income of $78, 623 and a home value growth forecast of 5.4%.
 Median home prices are at $650,000, up $200,000 since 2014.
 Filling those job openings will continue to bring new residents to the Seattle area, which is a good sign for the residential real estate market.

 Seattle home prices rose faster in October 2019 than they have for a year.
 In Seattle, October prices rose 3.3% from a year ago, to $775,000 — the largest percentage increase in 12 months.
 Tacoma was crowned the nation’s hottest housing market in May.
-Since then, other midsize cities in Washington state have overtaken its growth.
+Since then, other midsize cities in Washington state have overtaken their growth.